abrahamparayil/fscamp-site/README.md

 # Free Software Camp Website

-This website is build using [Hugo](https://gohugo.io/ "Hugo website"), a static site generator built in Go.
+This website is build using [Hugo](https://gohugo.io/ "Hugo website"), a static site generator built with Go.

 ### Installing Hugo
 Hugo is available on most modern operating systems.
 If you're using a GNU/Linux distribution that uses the `apt` package manager (Debian, Ubuntu or any of their derivatives) you can install it with the following command: